mcrowe/roleable/README.md

 end
 ```

-Include `Roleable::Object` into any models you want to relate a user role to (objects):
+Include `Roleable::Object` into any models you want to relate a user role to (objects), e.g.:

 ```ruby
 class Page << ActiveRecord::Base